-If you need assistance with a learning, physical, or psychological disability that may affect your application process, we encourage you to contact the Academic Center for Excellence, Disability Services at (405) 717-6272 (M-F 8:00-5:00).
-All students with disabilities are encouraged to seek assistance from ACE (LRC 325).
+If you need assistance with a learning, physical, or psychological disability that may affect your application process, we encourage you to contact the Office of Disability Services (M-F 8:00-5:00).
+All students with disabilities are encouraged to seek assistance from the Accommodations Specialist in Disability Services.